lateefah-al/final-project/makingpizza.md

 * Divide the dough, and gently press it into a circular shape using your fingertips
 * Avoid using a rolling pin excessively, as it may
 ![Shaping the dough](shapedough.jpg)

+*Figure 3: Shaping of the dough with fingertips*

 ### Step 6: Add Sauce
 * Spread a thin layer of tomato sauce evenly over the dough.